 3. Easier chronic illness management

-Telemedicine makes it significantly easier for at-risk patients, such as those with a chronic illness or chronic pain, to meet with their primary care physician or medical specialist regularly.
+Telemedicine makes it significantly easier for at-risk patients, such as those with a chronic health condition or chronic pain, to meet with their primary care physician or medical specialist regularly.
 If you have a family member who is elderly, telemedicine appointments also allow you to attend virtual visits and participate in the care of your family member from a distance.

 What are the disadvantages of using telemedicine?